 This chapter covers all types of Reviewable discussions, including the general discussion, other top-level discussions, and all the various line-specific discussions that occur among all review participants.

-All draft comments, pending acknowledgements, disposition changes, and dismissals will be published along with the review.
+All draft comments (except ones you're still Pondering), pending acknowledgements, disposition changes, and dismissals will be published along with the review.
 Learn more in the Publishing section.